 Here are some helpful tips for you and your family.

-- 1. Isolate yourself from others.
+1. Isolate yourself from others.
 You should stay away from others for at least 5 days.
 That means eating alone, sleeping alone, and watching a lot of movies.
-Any time you must be around other people, wear a tight-fitting mask over your nose and mouth for at least 10 days. - 2.
-Consider starting anti-viral treatment.
+Any time you must be around other people, wear a tight-fitting mask over your nose and mouth for at least 10 days.
+2. Consider starting anti-viral treatment.
 The pills called PAXLOVID can help prevent severe COVID and long COVID.
-This medication is recommended for anyone with risk factors such as pregnancy, lung disease, heart disease, obesity, or diabetes. - 3.
-Take care of yourself.
+This medication is recommended for anyone with risk factors such as pregnancy, lung disease, heart disease, obesity, or diabetes.
+3. Take care of yourself.
 Drink plenty of fluids, take naps but also get up and walk around several times a day.
 You can take over-the-counter medications like acetaminophen or ibuprofen to help with symptoms.
 Herbal tea with honey helps you keep hydrated and can soothe your cough.
 If you feel short of breath or confused, seek urgent medical attention.

+rojections.
+While we strive to keep these dates and times, they may be subject to cha accomodate walk-ins due to their other duties.
+NOTE: These dates are future proj is not ab ways able to

+INTERNATIONAL

-INTERNATIONAL OVERDOSE
+OVERDOSE

-Awareness Day
+AWARENESS DAY

 1 pm - 7 pm · Thursday, August 31st

 Resource fair from 1 pm - 5 pm Memorial activities from 1 pm -7 pm

 @ HERITAGE PARK

 5th Ave SW & Water St SW, Olympia, WA 98501

-OT 2U MIOL
+JOIN US TO:

-- Remember those who have been lost to fatal drug overdose - Celebrate those who have been rescued from or assisted in rescuing someone from an overdose - Help reduce the stigma of overdose and drug use - 'Share the day with 20+ organizations who have information, free stuff. & more!
+- Remember those who have been lost to fatal drug overdose

+- Celebrate those who have been rescued from or assisted in rescuing someone from an overdose

+- Help reduce the stigma of overdose and drug use

+- ' Share the day with 20+ organizations who have information, free stuff. & more !

+RESOURCE

+TABLES

 NALOXONE TRAINING

 MEMORIAL ALTAR

+CRAFTING

+For USDA Food, call SPIPA at 360.426.3990